openhab/openhab-docs/configuration/index.md

 - [Things](things.html) - Your devices represented in openHAB
 - [Items](items.html) - properties and capabilities of your Things
 - [Groups](items.html#groups) - collections or categories containing Items
-- [Sitemaps](sitemaps.html) - User-defined frontend interfaces to arrange Groups, Items and more
 - [Transformations](transform.html) - Helper functions to transform your data
 - [Persistence](persistence.html) - Services to store data over time
 - [Rules](rules-dsl.html) - Automation logic, the "smart" in your Smart Home!